wp-plugins/football-pool/readme.txt

 == Changelog ==

+= 2.3.8 =
+* Bug fix: the score calculation contained a bug for installs with a big gap in the user ID's.
+Thanks Sergio for reporting the bug and helping me with the debug info.

 = 2.3.7 =
 * Small styling updates for WordPress 3.8.
 * Added the match schedule for the 2014 World Cup in Brazil.